How to Rekindle Exercise and Weight-Loss Motivation When You Just Want to Chill and Eat Chips

 A trainer or a dietitian can be a great resource-even if you think you know what you're doing.
 They can help you make tweaks to optimize the good habits you already have in place, and introduce some new tips and tricks to get you moving in the direction you want.
 An expert can also provide a much-needed reality check after you've been down the social media compare-a-thon rabbit hole.
 (Seriously, comparing yourself to others will not help your goal.)
 If you find that working on your body is kicking up uncomfortable emotions, a therapist can offer the support you need to move forward mindfully.

 You don't have to go it alone.
 Some people find that having an accountability buddy to check in with periodically can be motivating.
 (Here's exactly how the buddy system can help you.)
 You can cheer each other on, share your struggles, and trade tips.
 Just be careful: If you catch yourself slipping into a competitive mindset or getting down on yourself when your partner does "better" than you, you might be better off without them.
 (Learn more about how joining an online support group could help you finally meet your goals.)

-7. Set a new goal.
+16. Set a new goal.

+Still not feeling it?
 If you get to a place where thinking about your original goal makes you feel icky, it's okay to change gears.
 (Here's proof: When It's OK to Give Up On Your Goals) Do some soul-searching and think about what you really want to accomplish (as opposed to what you think you should want) and get excited and SMART AF about it.
 Make that goal specific, measurable, achievable, realistic, timely, and fun.
 Being healthy is as much (okay, much more) about feeling great as it is about looking great.
 (Also see: Your Complete Guide to Conquering Any and Every Goal)